Skip to content

 RAISE statements are connection-local - they emit notices to the current connection's notice handler without any global coordination.
 NpgsqlRest captures these notices during query execution and streams them to SSE clients.
 No locks, no contention, no scalability ceiling.

-This is why NpgsqlRest chose RAISE over NOTIFY for real-time events - it's architecturally sound for high-concurrency systems.
+This is why NpgsqlRest uses RAISE instead of NOTIFY for real-time events.

 Advanced: Execution-ID correlation as soft channels